 As well as these relatively grand properties, the Conservation Area contains good examples of 'worker's' housing.
 Stone Cottage (grade II listed) is a good example of a one and a half storey cottage, built with flint construction and red brick dressing and a thatched roof.
-It has a central stack, two dormers and parapetted gables.
+It has a central stack, two dormers and parapeted gables.
 It is attractively positioned in the heart of Halvergate next to the village pond, with the pond and the cottage complementing each other to create a picturesque scene.
-It is hoped that the building will soon be repaired after recent fire damage.
+The building is being repaired after recent fire damage.